alvaroof/blog/_pages/placeholder.md

 ---
 layout: page
-title: About Me
+title: Placeholder Page
-permalink: /about/
+permalink: /placeholder/
 ---

 If you wanna know more about me, connect with me on [Linkedin](https://www.linkedin.com/in/alvaroof/).